 Where a site stands close to a cycleway network, developers will normally be expected to provide links to it as part of their proposals.
-Developers will also be expected to contribute to towards completion of a cycleway where it is reasonable to do so.
+Developers right of way wherever possible.
+However, if the CC agrees in principle to a diversion, a Legal Order is still required.
+The LPA usually process applications to divert rights of way using powers under the Town and County Planning Act.